unapologeticaf/digital-garden/content/Liar's story (text).md

 Walking and walking, one day the kid found a city.

 Everyone there had eyes, ears, and mouth.
-Clothes.
+Everyone had nice clothes.
 Something to do.
+Something to say, something to listen to.

 The deaf, mute, naked kid from outside had nothing.